What We Do

 Children sponsored so far...

-Free Skills Development Program
+Free Skills Development

-In partnership with Intellek, we've created a skills development program and provide 100's of eLearning courses to schools and NFPs/NGOs completely FREE!
+In partnership with Intellek, we've created a digital skills development program and provide 100's of eLearning courses to schools and NFPs/NGOs completely FREE!

 165

-Supporting Young Mums
+Young Mums & Baby

 We provide ‘New Mum Boxes’ which include baby essentials such as clothing, bottles, nappies etc for new mums needing a helping start.

-Community Activities
+Community Sports

 Unemployment is high in South Africa, and to help reduce this, we offer resume writing workshops and mock interviews to help community members improve their job prospects.